aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/how-to-create-dynamic-chart/scrolling/_index.md

 ```

 ## **Notes**
-In the generated file, you can operate on the scroll bar, while the chart dynamically counts the latest 10 sets of data.
+In the generated file, you can operate on the scroll bar, while the chart dynamically displays the latest 10 sets of data.
 This is done using the "OFFSET" formula in the sample code:

 ```
 "=OFFSET(Sheet1!$B$2,Sheet1!$G$20,0,Sheet1!$H$20,1)"
 ```

-You can try changing the number "10" to "15" in cell "Sheet1!$H$20", and the dynamic chart will count the latest 15 sets of data.
-Now we have created a dynamic scrolling chart using Aspose.Cells successfully.
+You can try changing the number "10" to "15" in cell "Sheet1!$H$20", and the dynamic chart will display the latest 15 sets of data.
+Now we have successfully created a dynamic scrolling chart using Aspose.Cells.

 {{< app/cells/assistant language="cpp" >}}